learnitmyway/countries/README.md

 ## to do

-- simple error and loading states in list view
 - complete detail view
   - consider staleTime
 - add a backend and store countries in db instead